snyke7/tud-thesis-template-stripped/README.md

 Furthermore, it offers a way to install the style locally on Linux-based environments, so that you can use this style without needing to copy all the template files in your thesis folder

+## Improvements upon the template
+ - Restored title, subtitle, author and affiliate command to original usage with one argument: the content.
+Changing the color of these texts on the cover can be done with separate `cover{text}color` commands, such as `covertitlecolor`.
+ - Added a `nativemath` option to the documentclass, which does not load the `unicode-math` and thus keeps the original math font.
 ## Local installation on Linux
 A bash script called `install_to_texmf` moves the style files to locations in your TEXMFHOME.
 The TEXMFHOME is a way to make shared styles available to various projects.
 The correct location for various types of files is described in the [Tex Directory Structure](http://www.tug.org/tds/tds.html#Introduction).
 ## Testing the template